Pickle99/ecommerce-embed-store/README.md

    **Answer: i was unable to reach it (some limitations or whatever), so i had to imagine some workaround**

+8. Why do i use Backend to send fetch requests to Ecwid Rest API, and not frontend ?

+   **Answer: Because it is more secure to be in the backend.
+Yes, we can setup proxy in frontend and do this from there, however i usually use backend if i have any secret keys or some environmental variables, since in frontend we can easily see them from network.**

 ## Note

 All of the files were created manually by hand, there was no Vue-Cli or fastify-cli or whatever